PaulAndreRada/craneo/README.md

 ### Listen to messages
-In your main app folder require Craneo along with your `response-list.js` file.
+In your app's main file require Craneo along with your `response-list.js` file.
 ```js
 var Craneo = require('craneo');
 var defaultList = require('./response-list');